stwe/DatatablesBundle/README.markdown

 # SgDatatablesBundle

+### This bundle has been developed for Symfony 2.3 (the LTS version).
+There seems to be problems in version 2.4 and later.

 This Bundle integrates the jQuery DataTables plugin into your Symfony2 application.

 **Caution:** This bundle is developed in sync with [DataTables repository](https://github.com/DataTables/DataTables).